Knowledge Level: Intermediate

 Finding your training zones

 British Cycling recommends conducting a test for Functional Threshold Power (FTP).
-FTP is the power you could sustain for a 60 minute effort.
+FTP is the power you could theoretically sustain for a 60 minute effort but is better thought of as your sustainable power which, depending on your level of conditioning could apply to 30-60 minutes.
 However, unless you regularly ride 40 km time trials, finding the motivation to turn yourself inside out for an hour is extremely difficult.
 Therefore the British Cycling Testing Protocol uses a 30 minute test with the average power being taken for the final 20 minutes of this period.
 This figure is then automatically adjusted downwards by 5% by the British Cycling Zone Calculator to give a provenly accurate FTP figure and your personalised power training zones.

 What the zones mean